aws-samples/aws-dev-fabric-for-sql-server/README.md

 The solution deployment is fully automated in [CloudFormation](https://aws.amazon.com/cloudformation/).
 Before deploying, you will need to **pack** the templates, a process that will [upload local artifacts to an S3 bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-cli-package.html).
 This will consolidate the project templates for seamlessly deploying the solution.

+Regarding the parameters, you will find self explanatory comments and parameter names while deploying the solution through the AWS Web Console.

 ### Step by step

 1. Locate an S3 bucket, where CloudFormation templates will be stored.
 This Bucket **must** be in the same region were you will deploy the solution.
 If using Linux or MacOS, you can export the variables for smooth usage: